 Some pets who have had this coronavirus have shown no clinical symptoms.

 The cases are still too sporadic and the studies too early to draw conclusions.
 It is therefore difficult to answer this question at the moment.

 The new strain of coronavirus, COVID-19, can severely affect some people and cause their death.
 This new coronavirus causes damage to the respiratory system and has the following symptoms:

 Similar to the flu virus, the symptoms may be minor for some and severe for others, depending on how effective their immune system is at fighting the intruder.

-In immunocompromised people, a secondary bacterial infection (pneumonia, for example) can develop and complicate their state of health.
+In immunocompromised people, a secondary bacterial infection (pneumonia, for example) can develop and complicate the state of health of those affected.